Security & Professional Standards in IT

 CyberCiti suggests20 Linux Server Hardening Tips.

-The study guides for Security+ or other IT Security related certificates provide more detail,
+Study guides for Security+, Certified Ethical Hacker, and other IT Security related certificates provide more detail and

 are heartily recommended for any student wanting a career in IT, along with setting up your own web and mail server,